Acceptance and Commitment Therapy

 ACT aims to alter your verbal connections to thoughts and feelings and uses a number of techniques including:

 Ultimately, ACT therapists focus on changing behaviour.
 Therapists believe worrying or going over and over difficulties in your mind essentially keeps you ‘stuck’.
 Rather than asking why, ACT aims to support people to accept reality and work with what you have to help you move towards the things that are important to you.

 Evidence for ACT

 Recent reviews of ACT’s clinical efficacy have indicated support for a range of difficulties and diagnoses.
-This includes work stress, depression, anxiety disorders, pain, smoking, substance abuse, OCD, low quality of life and psychosis.
-Furthermore, ACT interventions have been successfully developed to compliment interventions already offered, such as Dialectical Behavioural Therapy.
+This includes work stress, depression, anxiety disorders, chronic pain, smoking, substance abuse, OCD, low quality of life and psychosis.
+Furthermore, ACT interventions have been successfully developed to compliment therapies already offered, such as Dialectical Behavioural Therapy.